shohei-kojima/quick_variant_calling/README.md

 ## About
 This is a simple program that calls variants from RNA-seq and WGS.
 This is intended to be used for quick checking of sample swapping by seeing SNVs.
-Results from this script is not reliable - should NOT be used as a final dataset.
+Results from this script is not very reliable - should NOT be used as a SNV callset.

 ## Usage
 ```